 ACL vs. PCL injury: how can you tell?

-Both injuries can occur from a sporting mish.
+Both injuries can occur from a sporting mishap.
 However, unlike a PCL injury, an ACL injury occurs from a sudden stop, direction change, or awkward landing.
 Generally, on examination, there is looseness in moving the shin bone forwards on the thigh bone – also called Lachman’s test.
 Typically, ACL rupture requires surgical reconstruction in young people, while most PCL tears can be treated without surgery.

 Does a PCL tear lead to early arthritis?